quat1024/apathy/docs/2.x/JSON.md

 }
 ```

 Note that rules and predicates are both specified with the parameter `type` and they cannot be interchanged.
-A rule can be lifted into a predicate with `allow_if`, `deny_if`, or `predicated`.
+A rule can be lifted into a predicate with `predicated`.

+(This is the other reason `allow_if` and `deny_if` are considered **deprecated in version 2.5**.
+It's harder to make this "conversational"-sounding mistake with `predicated`.)